 Many strategies have been used to identify migraine from electronic health data, with prevalence in pregnant women or in the general population ranging from 1% to 30% (Table 3).
 Of note, some studies intended to identify subjects with migraine and others intended to identify subsets of migraineurs, such as those treated with preventive medications.
-One study validated an algorithm with good results (sensitivity, 78%; specificity, 73%), but the target population was patients with undiagnosed chronic migraine among patients with a claim for migraine but no claims for chronic migraine 46.
+One study validated an algorithm with good results (sensitivity, 78%; specificity, 73%), but the target population was patients with undiagnosed chronic migraine among patients with a claim for migraine but no claims for chronic migraine (Pavlovic et al., 2019).

 One reason the ascertainment of migraine is challenging is that the diagnosis seems to be underrecorded in claims data.
-One study identified persons with migraine using a questionnaire with 85% sensitivity and 97% specificity and then exploring their claims patterns in a US health care system 47.
-Of the questionnaire-identified subjects with migraine, 60% did not have claims for migraine or headache in the 24 months before the interview and about 25% had not filed a claim for medications commonly used to treat migraine 47.
+One study identified persons with migraine using a questionnaire with 85% sensitivity and 97% specificity and then exploring their claims patterns in a US health care system (Kolodner et al., 2004).
+Of the questionnaire-identified subjects with migraine, 60% did not have claims for migraine or headache in the 24 months before the interview and about 25% had not filed a claim for medications commonly used to treat migraine (Kolodner et al., 2004).